jlolling/talendcomp_tHashRow/README.md

 # Talend component tHashRow
 This component creates a hash value.
 All configured input columns will be concateneded with the given delimiter.
-Every configured hash input manipulation will be applied, before the hash will be calculated and populated to the selected output column.
+The resulting string will be used to calculate the hash value.
+Every configured hash input manipulation will be applied, before the hash is calculated and populated to the selected output column.

 # Basic Settings